caliline2/dataengineering_CEU_2023/README.md

 Project: Loans Distributed by the Social Development Bank of Saudi Arabia in 2022

-The Social Development Bank is one of the cornerstones of the government of the Kingdom of Saudi Arabia.
+The Social Development Bank is one of the key tools of the government of the Kingdom of Saudi Arabia.
-The bank issues interest-free loans for citizens in order to drive development and welfare.
+The bank issues interest-free loans for citizens to drive the development and welfare of its citizens.
-Unlike in other countries, the scope of these loans is broad and largely promotes local values.
+Unlike in other countries, the scope of these loans is broad and largely promotes diverse local values.

 Target groups:
 * SMEs, employers, freelancers and emerging trades,